-Rule 7.
-Number and Neutrality of Arbitrators; Appointment and Authority of Chairperson
+RULE 7 Number and Neutrality of Arbitrators, Appointment and Authority of Chairperson

-- (a) The Arbitration shall be conducted by one neutral Arbitrator appointed by JAMS unless all Parties have agreed otherwise.
-In these Rules, the term "Arbitrator" shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration. - (b) Where the Parties have agreed that each Party is to name one Arbitrator, the Claimant shall name its Arbitrator and provide contact information and curriculum vitae at the time of filing the Demand, and the Respondent shall name its Arbitrator with contact information and curriculum vitae within ten (10) days of the date of the Commencement Letter.
-Failure to name an Arbitrator within the time specified in this rule will confer the right to name the Arbitrator upon JAMS. - (c) In cases involving more than one Arbitrator the Parties shall agree within ten (10) days of Respondent naming its Arbitrator on, or in the absence of agreement JAMS shall promptly designate, the Chairperson of the Arbitration Panel.
-If the Parties and the Arbitrator agree, the Chairperson may, acting alone, decide discovery and procedural matters, including the conduct of hearings to receive documents and testimony of third parties who have been subpoenaed to produce documents. - (d) Where the Parties have agreed that each Party is to name one Arbitrator, the Arbitrators so named shall be neutral and independent of the appointing Party unless the Parties have agreed that they shall be non-neutral.
+(a) The Arbitration shall be conducted by one neutral Arbitrator appointed by JAMS unless all Parties have agreed otherwise.
+In these Rules, the term "Arbitrator" shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration.

+(b) Where the Parties have agreed that each Party is to name one Arbitrator, the Claimant shall name its Arbitrator and provide contact information and curriculum vitae at the time of filing the Demand, and the Respondent shall name its Arbitrator and provide contact information and curriculum vitae within ten (10) calendar days of the date of the Commencement Letter.
+Failure to name an Arbitrator within the time specified in this Rule will confer the right to name the Arbitrator upon JAMS.

+(c) In cases involving more than one Arbitrator the Parties shall agree within ten (10) calendar days of Respondent naming its Arbitrator on, or in the absence of agreement JAMS shall promptly designate, the Chairperson of the Arbitration Panel.
+If the Parties and the Arbitrator agree, the Chairperson may, acting alone, decide discovery and procedural matters, including the conduct of hearings to receive documents and testimony of third parties who have been subpoenaed, in advance of the Arbitration Hearing, to produce documents.

+(d) Where the Parties have agreed that each Party is to name one Arbitrator, the Arbitrators so named shall be neutral and independent of the appointing Party unless the Parties have agreed that they shall be non-neutral.

-Rule 8.
-Service and Time Limits
+RULE 8 Service and Time Limits

-- (a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
-If an Arbitrator requires electronic filing, the parties shall maintain and regularly monitor a valid, usable and live email address for the receipt of all documents filed through JAMS Electronic Filing System.
-Any document filed electronically shall be considered as filed with JAMS when the transmission to JAMS Electronic Filing System is complete.
+(a) JAMS or the Arbitrator may at any time require electronic filing and service of documents in an Arbitration, including through the JAMS Electronic Filing System.
+If JAMS or the Arbitrator requires electronic filing and service, the Parties shall maintain and regularly monitor a valid, usable and live email address for the receipt of documents and notifications.
+Any document filed via the JAMS Electronic Filing System shall be considered as filed when the transmission to the JAMS Electronic Filing System is complete.
 Any document e-filed by 11:59 p.m. (of the sender's time zone) shall be deemed filed on that date.

-Upon completion of filing, JAMS Electronic Filing System shall issue a confirmation receipt that includes the date and time of receipt.
-The confirmation receipt shall serve as proof of filing. - (b) Every document filed with JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to JAMS Electronic Filing System and shall bear the typed name, address, and telephone number of a signing attorney.
-Documents containing signatures of thirdparties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper-format. - (c) Delivery of e-service documents through JAMS Electronic Filing System to other registered users shall be considered as valid and effective service and shall have the same legal effect as an original paper document.
-Recipients of e-service documents shall access their documents through JAMS Electronic Filing System.
-E-service shall be deemed complete when the party initiating e-service completes the transmission of the electronic document(s) to JAMS Electronic Filing System for e-filing and/or eservice.
-Upon actual or constructive receipt of the electronic document(s) by the party to be served, a Certificate of Electronic Service shall be issued by JAMS Electronic Filing System to the party initiating e-service and that Certificate shall serve as proof of service.
-Any party who ignores or attempts to refuse e-service shall be deemed to have received the electronic document(s) 72 hours following the transmission of the electronic document(s) to JAMS Electronic Filing System. - (d) If an electronic filing or service does not occur because of (1) an error in the transmission of the document to JAMS Electronic Filing System or served Party which was unknown to the sending Party, (2) a failure to process the electronic document when received by JAMS Electronic Filing System, (3) the Party was erroneously excluded from the service list, or (4) other technical problems experienced by the filer, the Arbitrator or JAMS may, for good cause shown, permit the document to be filed nunc pro tunc to the date it was first attempted to be sent electronically.
-Or in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.
+(b) Every document filed with the JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to the JAMS Electronic Filing System and shall bear the typed name, address, and telephone number of a signing attorney.

+(c) Delivery of e-service documents through the JAMS Electronic Filing System shall be considered as valid and effective service and shall have the same legal effect as an original paper document.
+Recipients of e-service documents shall access their documents through the JAMS Electronic Filing System.
+E-service shall be deemed complete when the party initiating e-service or JAMS completes the transmission of the electronic document(s) to the JAMS Electronic Filing System for e-filing and/or e-service.

+(d) If an electronic filing and/or service via the JAMS Electronic Filing System does not occur due to technical error in the transmission of the document, the Arbitrator or JAMS may, for good cause shown, permit the document to be filed and/ or served nunc pro tunc to the date it was first attempted to be transmitted electronically.
+In such cases a Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.